Extension of the Bertrand-De Morgan test and its application: Introduction.

 Let

 be a series of positive numbers.
-The simplest test for convergence or divergence of series \eqref{0} is ratio test.
-The first ratio test, most elementary, was due to d'Alembert \cite{d'Al}.
-According to the d'Alembert test (or Cauchy test) the series \eqref{0} converges if $a_{n+1}/a_n<l<1$ for all large $n$ and diverges if $a_{n+1}/a_n\geq1$ for all large $n$.
-The more general tests obtained by Raabe, Gauss, Bertrand, De Morgan and Kummer, the convergence in which required weaker conditions, were classified into the De Morgan hierarchy of ratio tests \cite{Bl}, \cite{Br}.
-In the present paper we discuss the Bertrand--De Morgan test \cite{W} and its extension.
-While the Bertrand--De Morgan test was known long time ago, its extensions were obtained recently.
+The simplest test for convergence or divergence of series \eqref{0} is the ratio test.
+The first ratio test, the most elementary, was due to d'Alembert \cite{d'Al}.
+According to the d'Alembert test (also known as the Cauchy test), the series \eqref{0} converges if $a_{n+1}/a_n<l<1$ for all large $n$ and diverges if $a_{n+1}/a_n\geq1$ for all large $n$.
+The more general tests obtained by Raabe, Gauss, Bertrand, De Morgan, and Kummer, which required weaker conditions for convergence, were classified into the De Morgan hierarchy of ratio tests \cite{Bl, Br}.
+In the present note we discuss the Bertrand--De Morgan test \cite{W} and its extension.
+While the Bertrand--De Morgan test has been known for a long time, extensions were obtained only recently.

 Two different extensions of the Bertrand--De Morgan test are suggested in \cite{D}.
-One extension is in Chapters 4, and another one is in Chapter 7.
-In Chapter 4, the extension is based on adding Gauss' improvement term, and the main results are given by Theorems 4.1.3 and 4.1.4 there, one for the convergence test and another for divergence one.
+One extension appears in Chapter 4, and another one appears in Chapter 7.
+In Chapter 4, the extension is based on adding Gauss's improvement term, and the main results are given by Theorems 4.1.3 and 4.1.4 there, one for the convergence test and another for divergence.
 In Chapter 7, another test that is based on an iteration logarithm scheme is provided.
-The same test as that in Chapter 7 in \cite{D} is provided in \cite{AAT}.
-The proofs for this last test in both of these studies \cite{D} and \cite{AAT} are long and technically complicated.
-In addition, the proof given in \cite{AAT} has a technical restriction such as a requirement for existence of the limits (see relation (12) in \cite{AAT} and the further limit relations there) as well as is incomplete in the case of divergent series.
+The same test as that in \cite[Chapter 7]{D} is provided in \cite{AAT}.
+The proofs of this last test in both of these studies \cite{D} and \cite{AAT} are long and technically complicated.
+In addition, the proof given in \cite{AAT} has a technical restriction, namely a requirement for existence of the limits (see relation (12) in \cite{AAT} and the further limit relations there); it is also incomplete in the case of divergent series.

-In the present paper, we provide a simple and transparent proof for the extended Bertrand--De Morgan test and demonstrate an application of that test in the theory of birth-and-death processes and random walks.
+In the present note we provide a simple and transparent proof of the extended Bertrand--De Morgan test and demonstrate an application of that test to the theory of birth-and-death processes.
 The proof is based on reduction to Kummer's test.
 Kummer's test itself is a universal test that is of special interest in the literature.
-It covers all positive series \cite{T}, and there are different approaches to this test in the literature (e.g. \cite{Sa}, \cite{D1} and \cite{Kn}).
-Kummer's test is a good subject for verification of new particular tests that may describe more general classes of series than the known tests.
+It covers all positive series \cite{T}, and there are different approaches to this test in the literature (e.g., \cite{D1,Kn,Sa}).
+Kummer's test is a good subject for verification of new particular tests that may apply to more general classes of series than the known tests.